nengo/nengo-dl/docs/resources.rst

 - `TensorFlow documentation <https://www.tensorflow.org/>`_: Knowledge of
   TensorFlow is not required to use NengoDL; however, some familiarity will help take advantage of the advanced NengoDL features.

+- `KerasSpiking <https://www.nengo.ai/keras-spiking/>`_: For a more minimal spiking neural network framework that can be used directly through the standard Keras API.